neo-empresarial/clockify-integration/README.md

 ## .env file

-Using the `.template.env` inside the 'config' folder fill the missing keys and save it as a **new** copy inside the config folder with the name `.env`
+Using the `.template.env` fill the missing keys and save it as a **new** copy with the name `.env` at the root directory of the project.
+Pipenv will use this file to load the environment variables